Authors: Francois Tadel, Martin Cousineau

-For ECoG and sEEG recordings, another option is to compute the average reference is computed separately for each group of contacts, typically each grid/strip or depth electrode.
+For ECoG and sEEG recordings, another option is to compute the average reference separately for each group of contacts, typically each grid/strip or depth electrode.
 The groups of channels are defined with the field Group in the channel file, and can be edited with the channel editor (right-click on the channel file > Edit channel file).
 This menu is available as the last dynamic montage in the list: SubjectName: SEEG (local average ref).

 Apply a montage to the recordings